sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

     import platform
     from hdbcli import dbapi

-    #verify that this is a 64 bit version of Python
+    #verify the architecture of Python
     print ("Platform architecture: " + platform.architecture()[0])

     #Initialize your connection
     conn = dbapi.connect(
+        #Option 1, retrieve the connection parameters from the hdbuserstore
         key='USER1UserKey', # address, port, user and password are retrieved from the hdbuserstore

+        #Option2, specify the connection parameters
         #address='10.7.168.11',
         #port='39015',
         #user='User1',
         #password='Password1',

+        #Additional parameters
-        encrypt=True, # must be set to True when connecting to HANA Cloud
+        #encrypt=True, # must be set to True when connecting to HANA as a Service
-        #As of SAP HANA Client 2.6, connections on port 443 enable encryption by default
+        #As of SAP HANA Client 2.6, connections on port 443 enable encryption by default (HANA Cloud)
-        sslValidateCertificate=False #Must be set to false when connecting
+        #sslValidateCertificate=False #Must be set to false when connecting
         #to an SAP HANA, express edition instance that uses a self-signed certificate.
     )
     #If no errors, print connected